MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/manage-indicators.md

 You can create indicators for certificates.
 Some common use cases include:

-- Deploying blocking technologies, such as [attack surface reduction rules](attack-surface-reduction.md) but allow behaviors from signed applications using certificate whitelisting.
+- Scenarios when you need to deploy blocking technologies, such as [attack surface reduction rules](attack-surface-reduction.md) but need to allow behaviors from signed applications by using the adding the certificate in the allow list.
 - Blocking the use of a specific signed application across your organization.
-Using the certificate 'block' indicator, Windows Defender AV will prevent file executions (block and remediate) and the Automated Investigation and Remediation behave the same.
+By creating an indicator to block the certificate of the application, Windows Defender AV will prevent file executions (block and remediate) and the Automated Investigation and Remediation behave the same.
+-

 ### Before you begin